BillJr99/Ursinus-CS474/_pages/WrittenAssignments/written-warmup.md

 2. What is your reason for taking the course?
 (Blunt honesty is perfectly fine here, if applicable)
 3. What are you majoring in / interested in majoring in?
 4. What do you think you might want to do after Ursinus?
 5. Have you had any experience with computer science / programming?
-(It's okay if you haven't!)
-7. What are you most excited about in this course?
+6. What are you most excited about in this course?
-8. What are you the most worried about in this course?
+7. What are you the most worried about in this course?
+8. What is your dream job?
+What do you want to do with computing?
+Are there ways in which we could personalize this course to help you explore your personal goals and passions?
 9. A fun fact about yourself
 10. Anything else you think I should know?
+11. We will be sharing work with each other through electronic means.
+To protect your privacy, you are welcome to use a pseudonym on your work in lieu of your name.
+Let me know if you'd like to use a pseudonym on your assignments, and what name you'll use.
-11. Please attach **a headshot** picture to your message.
+12. Please attach **a headshot** picture to your message.
 I will use this to help get to know your name, but we will also use this in class to arrange groups.
-12. Please post a short introduction and a hello to the class on the Canvas Introductions discussion forum.
+13. Please post a short introduction and a hello to the class on the Canvas Introductions discussion forum.
 There is also a Water Cooler discussion group that you can use for social discussions as well!
-13. We will be sharing work with each other through electronic means.
-To protect your privacy, you are welcome to use a pseudonym on your work in lieu of your name.
-Let me know if you'd like to use a pseudonym on your assignments, and what name you'll use.
-14. Are you thinking about majoring or minoring in Computer Science, Math, or Statistics?
-No pressure here - if the department hosts events for students, we'd be happy to share those opportunities with you if you are interested!
+14. Please post a reply to at least one person's introduction that does not yet have a response.
+If everyone has at least one reply, feel free to reply to anyone!

 ## Web Poll for Office Hours